 Now that I have my new mirrorless system, there is no time to waste.
 It’s time to travel to cool places or get a new client lined up to take some spectacular shots.
 After taking about 200000+ photos, I discovered that two of my photos are quite good and I submit them to National Geographic or Google Chromecast to be published.
 I strike out there but am published on a little known blog that is making the list of top 50000 social media photographers.
 This is it… I am convinced that I am ready to quit my job and go pro!!

 And now I am completely and utterly consumed with making this happen.
 I try to get clients, get a website going, print business cards, and I even try to recruit my mom (who started all this in the first place) to get photography clients.
-I am obsessed with quitting my day job and becoming a full time photographer.
+Moreover, I am obsessed with quitting my day job and becoming a full time photographer.
 I stay up late at night working on my website, learning Photoshop, sending emails to editors of Outdoor Photographer and trying to find new ways to promote my work by generating even more spam on social media….if that’s even possible after the selfie stage.

 After spending every waking moment for last few months (some of do this for years…decades?) trying to become a full-time photographer, I realized that all my efforts to get thousands of followers, millions of like, and billions of photo views has resulted in less than 10% of my total income coming from photography.
 And most of that is from my friends and family purchasing my prints or hiring me to shoot their wedding.
 And one day my spouse (who still has better outlook on life) points out that in trying to get away from one rat race, I have totally immersed myself into another one.
 What the heck?
 I can’t believe that I am doing this to myself…. and with this realization, I welcome myself into the Nirvana stage.

 In this stage, the best thing about photography is the experience.
-I love taking photos, exploring creativity, learning new technique, and even making mistakes.
-I start looking at mistakes as opportunities to learn.
-I am not afraid to share my mistakes on social media because I’m no longer driven to get into the social media rat race.
+First, I love taking photos, exploring creativity, learning new technique, and even making mistakes.
+Second, I start looking at mistakes as opportunities to learn.
+Third, I am not afraid to share my mistakes on social media because I’m no longer driven to get into the social media rat race.
 It really feels good to pick up the camera and not worry about your performance.

 I would love to claim that I am NOT your typical social media photographer, but that would be lie.
 I have gone through all of these stages.
 Do you see yourself as a social media photographer?
 Feel free to leave a comment below… if you dare. 😉